2026 Q1 Global Freight Transportation and Logistics Trends

 Capacity and Rate Impacts

-• Capacity growth has kept pace with demand through the first half of the year, up +3.8% YTD with APAC-ISMEA (+17%), EU-APAC (+17%), ISMEA-EU (+12%) and EU-APAC (+8%) making up most of the international capacity growth.3
+• Global capacity growth has narrowed the gap with demand for 2025 ,with overall growth at +4.9%.
+Driven mostly from the “Silk Road” lanes, with APAC-ISMEA (+18%), EU-APAC (+17%), ISMEA-EU (+12%), EU-APAC (+11%) and ISMEA-APAC (+10%), making up most of the international capacity growth.3

-• Widebody belly capacity has outpaced Freighter capacity growth, +4.2% vs. +3.5% YTD, with Belly capacity expected to significantly outpace freighter growth for the remainder of 2025.3
+• Widebody belly capacity has trailed Freighter capacity growth, +4.5% vs. +5.3% in 2025, with belly capacity growth (+2.1%) expected to outgrow freighter for the most of 2026.3

-Sources: 1) Xenata, 3) Accenture Cargo, 4) WorldACD
+Sources: 3) Accenture Cargo 4) WorldACD

 false